What is a Billboard?

 A sales team is needed as this ad unit should only be sold for a high CPM or CPD.
 It is quite an invasive ad unit that should generate good results, and so is worth more than smaller/simpler ads.

 A good technical team is needed as Billboards push down the top of a site.
 This high level of complexity creates a high likelihood of problems arising.
 Due to this, it’s extra important to get ad tags or assets a few days earlier for testing.

 Billboards are generally used as part of sponsorships or homepage takeovers, as they are a high impact unit.
 Due to this, they should generally only be used on one page of a site at a time (ie the homepage), or at least have a 1/24 frequency cap in place.
 This is in order to not annoy users.

 If you are considering adding more complicated (and expensive) ad units to your site, this is quite a good option.
 Although not incredibly common, it is one of the more prevalent non-standard ad sizes and so more advertisers will be comfortable buying them.

 Note: As it is a very large ad size, they are only available on desktop screens.
-This means they are not a good option for websites which get most of their traffic from mobile devices.
+This means they are not a good option for websites that get most of their traffic from mobile devices.

 970×250 Advice for Ad Buyers

 They are also often very expensive – with CPMs hitting between £15-£30.
-However the stats for it are pretty great compared to IAB Standard Ads:
+However, the stats for it are pretty great compared to IAB Standard Ads:

 - Approximately 30% longer viewing time